augustine0890/augustine0890/README.md

 - 👋 Hi, I’m Augustine
-- 👀 I’m interested in distributed systems, blockchain techs
+- 👀 I’m interested in distributed systems, microservices
-- 🌱 I’m currently learning solidity and ethereum
+- 🌱 I’m currently learning database design and software architecture
 - 💞️ I’m looking to collaborate on backend web services
 - 📫 How to reach me @augustine0890